sfdrada/Checklist-Soundeffect/README.md

    - Save the changes.

 Now you're all set!
 Every time you click a checkbox in your Obsidian notes, you'll hear the sound effect you selected.

+## Plugin Integration: Better Inline Fields

+The Checkbox-Soundeffect plugin can integrate with the "Better Inline Fields" plugin to provide an even more immersive note-taking experience.
+Specifically, the checklists option in this plugin can have its own audio file and sound setup.
+**How to Enable Integration**

+1. Make sure both the Checkbox-Soundeffect and Better Inline Fields plugins are installed and enabled.
+2. Update your audio file link for Inline Toggle Audio in the plugin settings.

 ## Credits